Is a solar lease really worth it?

 Solar PPA: The Benefits

-There is little to no up-front cost
+There is no up-front cost

-There is no need to be tax-exempt
+There is no reason for you to be tax liable

 There are no maintenance costs

-The drawbacks of Solar PPA
+The disadvantages of Solar PPA

 Lower Long-Term Savings

-Long-term Arrangement
+Long-term Contract

 GET YOUR FREE PROPOSAL IN A FEW EASY STEPS